aaron-parker-cs/greenthumbtracker/README.md

 # How do I test my backend routes?

 This is a very simple problem that will be solved in the first pull request.
 Swagger is a utility that we can use to call our own API endpoints without having to use an external tool such as Postman.
 For this, you simply need to run `npm start` in the backend folder, and then navigate to `http://localhost:8800/swagger`, or whatever port you're using.
 For now, we have to post to /login, which will create a token, then you can use the other endpoints.

+# iOS App
+We now have a mobile app for iOS!
+Repo is found [here](https://github.com/tobyish111/GreenThumbTracker.git)